Top 28 Restaurants in Iceland

 The delicious food is elevated with the stunning views from the farm, making it a fantastic spot to make unforgettable memories.
 If you're passing through Djupivogur, we highly recommend booking a table at Berunes Restaurant to take in the beauty and culture of East Iceland.

-Skaftfell Bistro (Seydisfjordur)
+4. Skaftfell Bistro (Seydisfjordur)

 Seydisfjordur is a small village packed with a colorful personality.
 While the primary industry for centuries has been fishing, Seydisfjordur is also known for its cultural scene, as is perfectly exhibited in Skaftfell Art Center.
 Along with its artistic displays, the center also operates the fantastic Skaftfell Bistro.

-Housed in the basement of a 1907 Icelandic house built by Norwegian fishermen, Skaftfell Bistro offers a charming ambiance to go along with an ever-changing menu, where you might find a traditionally prepared lamb rump steak, or you might be walking into taco night.
+Housed in the basement of a 1907 Icelandic house built by Norwegian fishermen, Skaftfell Bistro offers a charming ambiance to go along with an ever-changing menu, where you might find a traditionally prepared lamb rump steak or you might be walking into taco night.

 It's recommended to book your table at Skaftfell Bistro in advance to ensure availability.
-Afterward, take a walk through Seydisfjordur, drink in the wonderful scenery, and visit one of Iceland's most iconic churches.
+Afterward, take a walk through Seydisfjordur, drink in the wonderful scenery, and visit Seydisfjardarkirkja, one of Iceland's most iconic churches.

-Norð Austur - Sushi & Bar (Seydisfjordur)
+3. Norð Austur - Sushi & Bar (Seydisfjordur)

 Norð Austur, also found in Seydisfjordur, is an establishment that leaves many visitors dumbfounded, serving world-class sushi in the remote reaches of East Iceland.
 Making use of the town's maritime roots, they only use the freshest ingredients caught by local fishermen.